Fruit Picking Jobs in New Zealand: Wages Explained

 By the way, did you know there are other jobs in the horticulture industry other than picking?
 See Working a Fruit Picking Job in New Zealand.

 How much do you get paid for Kiwifruit pIcking?

 There are two types of kiwifruit grown in New Zealand, green kiwifruit and gold kiwifruit.
 The pay scheme for each type of kiwifruit is different depending on what type of kiwifruit orchard you work in.

 Green Kiwifruit – Paid per bin

 When working in a green kiwifruit orchard it is likely that you will be “Paid per bin”.
-You will usually work in a teams of two to 20 people (depending on orchard size) to fill as many bins (large crates) as possible, as quickly as possible.
+You will usually work in a team of two to 20 people (depending on orchard size) to fill as many bins (large crates) as possible, as quickly as possible.

-Bin rates must be stated on your employment agreement.
+Bin rates must be stated in your employment agreement.
 Typical bin rates can be between NZ$18-$26 per bin, which usually works out for workers to be paid around NZ$18-$26 per hour each.
 Bear in mind that you are likely to be on a lower bin rate for the first couple of days or so as you learn the job, then the bin rate may go up throughout the season.